Meenusiju/authentication-app/README.md

 Check postman if http methods sends and recieves proper response

-Now we can test our application
+Now we can run our application

 Register app with user name, email and password